aztfmod/rovergo/docs/user-guide.md

 ### Custom Commands Reference

-Each key in the file is used as the name of a new custom command, e.g.
+Each top level key in the file is used as the name of a new custom command.
+In the following example a new command called `finder` is introduced.

 ```yaml
 # This is provided as an example